mjc-school/MJC-School/stage #0/module #3. Java Lang Syntax/content.md

 In real world we have some classes of numbers: natural, real, rational, irrational, etc. So in programming languages classes of numbers also exist, but they are grouped in a little different way:
-1. for integer numbers there are 4 types: byte, short, int, long.
+1. for integer numbers there are 4 types: byte, short, int, long;
 2. for decimal numbers: float and double.

 These are 2 main groups for serving numbers in java.
 It seems a bit confusing as java has 4 types for serving integer values, there's a reason for that: each type as you remember has its size, and those types differ on size:

 ![img_13.png](img/img_13.png)

 *More details you can find using the [link](https://www.baeldung.com/java-primitives)*

 The difference between those types is not only in the size, but as you must have already mentioned from table above, also in capacity of values that can be stored in it.
 Those different capabilities mean that you should always think about the integer value that you are going to use across the program.

-For some cases using bytes(which contain values from -128 to 127) is more than enough: if the task is to save the amount of floors in a building - bytes are perfect.
+For some cases using bytes (which contain values from -128 to 127) is more than enough: if the task is to save the amount of floors in a building - bytes are perfect.
 This is done to be able to allocate only necessary amount of memory for the variable.

-There's no doubt that, from language perspective you can always use **long** type for integer numbers, but if you need to store number that in not going to take huge values(amount of days in a year, etc.) the best option would be to use something suitable: an average yer contains 365 days, which is bigger that a byte can contain => using short here is the best option.
+There's no doubt that, from language perspective you can always use **long** type for integer numbers, but if you need to store number that in not going to take huge values (amount of days in a year, etc.) the best option would be to use something suitable: an average year contains 365 days, which is bigger that a byte can contain => using short here is the best option.

 But why is it a bad idea to use say integer or a long for that?
 So the answer is simple, consider the following example: you need to store a laptop,